RogueDrifter/Anti_cheat_pack/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Is your feature request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of what the suggestion is.
 Ex.
-A certain bug in the AC [...]
+A certain function in the AC that could be improved [...]

 **Describe the solution you'd like**
-A clear and concise description of what you think could fix it.
+A clear and concise description of what you think could improve it.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.